dszollosi/p53_TAD_dynamics/README.md

 # p53_TAD_dynamics
 Collection of jupyter notebooks and sample data for the calculations in the manuscript xxx.

-* derivation of the spectral density function from MD simulation trajecotires
+* Derivation of the spectral density function from MD simulation trajecotires
+* Calculate relaxation dispersion spectrum from chemical shift time series pedicted from an MD trajectory